oceanlau/garbage/OperatingSystems/README.md

   - Index node or inode: The structure that tracks a file's sectors.
 - Sector allocation scheme
   - Contiguous allocation: inode records location and size.
 Like VM segmentation this causes external fragmentation.
   - Linked files: inode records the location of first block.
-Each block points to the next block in the file.
+A free list records empty blocks.
+Each content block points to the next block in the file.
 This is in fact random accesses on disk.
 Bad for both reading the whole file and random access within the file.
   - DOS FS: Put the links (including starting block position and end of file) in fixed-size file allocation table rather than content blocks.
 Easier for caching.
   - Indexed files: Each file has an array holding pointers to all the content blocks.
 Good for random access now.
 But this array itself may need large chunk of contiguous space.
 Same problem as the single layer page table in VM.
   - Multi-level indexed files (Unix inodes): First 12 pointers in the array are direct blocks pointing to the content block.
 Then single, double, triple indirect pointers.
 Plus some file metadata.